Simon-leong/DubMaster/report.md

 ```

 The result is a search loop that behaves more like an engineer improving a generation prompt than a script blindly retrying the same call.

-### Tool library and model adapters

-`tools_v2.py` loads tool definitions from `config.yaml`, expands environment variables, and binds each configured tool to a runtime adapter under `tool/`.
-The supported adapters include:

-- MMAudio for sound effects.
-- CosyVoice2 and CosyVoice3 for speech.
-- InspireMusic for background music.
-- DiffRhythm for song generation.

-The backend does not need to know each model's low-level call details.
-It asks the `ToolLibrary` for a tool by name, and the tool runtime handles the actual generation request.

 ### Stage 4: mixing and muxing